Everyone Loves

 Process

-I started by mining the instructions for constraints and “must-haves” (lock-and-key, traversal, multiple solutions) , then brainstormed grounded real-world locations.
-Marineland clicked because it naturally gives you big landmarks and clear themed zones.
+I started by reading the instructions for constraints and “must-haves” (lock-and-key, traversal, multiple solutions), then brainstormed grounded real-world locations.
+Marineland clicked because it naturally gives you big landmarks, and I had a personal connection to it, growing up reading many whale books and attending Marineland.

-I learned Illustrator during the competition, and honestly, tracing patrol loops with my finger on the screen helped me find routes that were both readable and interesting.
+I learned Illustrator during the competition, and found that tracing patrol loops with my finger on the screen helped me find routes that were both readable and interesting while also helping me plan obstacles and barriers.

 Midpoint check-in